Intuit (NASDAQ:INTU) Issues FY 2022 Earnings Guidance

-A number of brokerages have recently issued reports on INTU.
-Wolfe Research boosted their target price on shares of Intuit from $520.00 to $650.00 and gave the company an outperform rating in a research report on Wednesday, August 25th.
-Royal Bank of Canada boosted their target price on shares of Intuit from $490.00 to $525.00 and gave the company an outperform rating in a research report on Wednesday, May 26th.
-Bank of America boosted their target price on shares of Intuit from $520.00 to $640.00 and gave the company a buy rating in a research report on Wednesday, August 25th.
-BNP Paribas raised shares of Intuit from an underperform rating to a neutral rating and set a $470.00 target price for the company in a research report on Thursday, May 27th.
-Finally, Exane BNP Paribas raised shares of Intuit from an underperform rating to a neutral rating in a research report on Thursday, May 27th.
-One analyst has rated the stock with a sell rating, six have given a hold rating and seventeen have given a buy rating to the company.
-Based on data from MarketBeat.com, the company presently has an average rating of Buy and a consensus price target of $544.55.
+Intuit (NASDAQ:INTU) last announced its quarterly earnings data on Monday, August 23rd.
+The software maker reported $1.97 EPS for the quarter, topping analysts’ consensus estimates of $1.59 by $0.38.
+The business had revenue of $2.56 billion during the quarter, compared to analysts’ expectations of $2.32 billion.
+Intuit had a return on equity of 24.31% and a net margin of 21.41%.
+The firm’s quarterly revenue was up 41.0% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $1.81 earnings per share.
+As a group, analysts expect that Intuit will post 7.98 EPS for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Monday, October 18th.
-Investors of record on Monday, October 11th will be given a $0.68 dividend.
-This is an increase from Intuit’s previous quarterly dividend of $0.59.
-The ex-dividend date of this dividend is Friday, October 8th.
-This represents a $2.72 dividend on an annualized basis and a yield of 0.48%.
-Intuit’s payout ratio is presently 31.22%.
+Several research analysts recently commented on INTU shares.
+Wolfe Research increased their price target on Intuit from $520.00 to $650.00 and gave the company an outperform rating in a research report on Wednesday, August 25th.
+Jefferies Financial Group boosted their price objective on shares of Intuit from $525.00 to $630.00 and gave the stock a buy rating in a research note on Monday, August 23rd.
+Exane BNP Paribas upgraded Intuit from an underperform rating to a neutral rating in a report on Thursday, May 27th.
+JPMorgan Chase & Co. upped their price objective on Intuit from $530.00 to $630.00 and gave the company an overweight rating in a research note on Wednesday, August 25th.
+Finally, Barclays boosted their target price on Intuit from $540.00 to $645.00 and gave the stock an overweight rating in a report on Monday, August 23rd.
+One research analyst has rated the stock with a sell rating, six have given a hold rating and seventeen have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of Buy and a consensus price target of $544.55.

-In related news, EVP Gregory N. Johnson sold 14,843 shares of Intuit stock in a transaction that occurred on Thursday, August 26th.
-The stock was sold at an average price of $552.43, for a total transaction of $8,199,718.49.
-Following the sale, the executive vice president now directly owns 1,520 shares in the company, valued at $839,693.60.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CFO Michelle M. Clatterbuck sold 1,652 shares of Intuit stock in a transaction that occurred on Thursday, August 26th.
-The shares were sold at an average price of $549.26, for a total value of $907,377.52.
-Following the sale, the chief financial officer now owns 546 shares in the company, valued at $299,895.96.
+In other Intuit news, CAO Mark J. Flournoy sold 665 shares of the firm’s stock in a transaction on Thursday, June 17th.
+The stock was sold at an average price of $475.27, for a total transaction of $316,054.55.
+Following the transaction, the chief accounting officer now owns 1,520 shares in the company, valued at approximately $722,410.40.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, Director Raul Vazquez sold 1,100 shares of the stock in a transaction on Friday, June 25th.
+The stock was sold at an average price of $483.08, for a total value of $531,388.00.
+Following the sale, the director now directly owns 1,589 shares in the company, valued at $767,614.12.
 The disclosure for this sale can be found here.
-Insiders sold a total of 18,260 shares of company stock valued at $9,954,539 in the last 90 days.
-3.38% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders have sold 61,112 shares of company stock worth $34,124,588.
+Company insiders own 3.38% of the company’s stock.

 Intuit, Inc engages in the provision of business and financial management solutions.
 It operates through the following segments: Small Business and Self-Employed; Consumer; and Strategic Partner.
 The Small Business and Self-Employed segment offers QuickBooks financial and business management online services and desktop software, payroll solutions, payment processing solutions, and financing for small businesses.